centroid-py/.github/profile/README.md

 ## @centroid framework for python

-`centroid` is a full-featured and scalable framework for building scalable web applications and services.
+`centroid` is a full-featured framework for building scalable web applications and services.